Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Statement of the results

-We denote the restriction of the prequantum transfer operator to $\mathcal{C}^\infty_N(P)$ by $\widehat{M}_N$. \end{definition} To understand the long-time behavior of the correlation functions, it hence suffices to study the correlation functions of each operator $\widehat{M}_N$.
+We denote the restriction of $F$ to $\mathcal{C}^\infty_N(P)$ by $F_N$. \end{definition} To understand the long-time behaviour of the correlation functions, it suffices to study the correlation functions of each transfer operator $F_N$.
 Indeed, we have